Boiler Water Treatment by Hydro X

 Another common question in the industry is (apart from which boiler water treatment chemicals should you use?) – what exactly is a Condensate Line?

-There’s one thing for sure, it’s an extremely vital component in any heating, ventilation or air conditioning system.
+There’s one thing for sure, it’s an extremely vital component in any heating, ventilation or air conditioning system for increased heat transfer efficiency.
 Without being too obvious, it is a line within a unit where humidity has gathered (condensation) and is fundamentally a ‘drain line’.